 - Can you ship a kayak to me?

 We can ship a kayak to nearly anywhere in the world.
 Shipping is done via land freight and typically arrives within one week if in the continental US.
 We use sturdy packaging materials to protect the kayak during its voyage.
-Shipping typically costs around $199 to any YRC terminal in the continental US (more for an NC22).
-An additional $35 charge will be added to deliver to a valid business address.
-A $45 charge will be added if home delivery is desired.
-Additional charges may be added to home or business delivery depending on difficulty of access, but this will not apply in most cases.
+Shipping costs are very reasonable especially considering the size of the kayaks.
+Please contact us for a quote.

 - How do I order and how long will it take?